arvsrao/Asteroids/README.md

 Threads are created in a few places.

-* On line `102` of `Game.cpp`, Asteroids are spawned on a thread separate from main.  `Game::Spawn` is
+* On line `102` of `Game.cpp`, Asteroids are spawned on a thread separate from main, by function`Game::Spawn`.
 ```c++
     // start asteroid spawning on its own thread.
     _threads.emplace_back(&Game::spawn, this, std::ref(renderer));
 ```

-* In the function `Game::Spawn`, collision detection is started for each new asteroid on a thread owned / managed by the asteroid.
+* In function `Game::Spawn`, after a new asteroid is created, collision detection for the asteroid is started on a thread owned / managed by the asteroid.

 ```c++
     /** Launch checkForCollision on its own thread.  */